-- While on the first call, dial the 10-digit number of the second person. - Press the Send Key .
-The first person is automatically put on hold while the call is made. - 3.
-When the second person answers, press [MERGE] to create a conference call. - If the second person does not answer, press the Send Key twice to end the connection and go back to the first person. - To end both conversations completely, press the Power/ End Key
+- While on the first call, dial the 10-digit number of the second person. - When the second person answers, press [MERGE] to create a conference call. - If the second person does not answer, press the SEND Key twice to end the connection and go back to the first person. - To end both conversations completely, press the PWR/ END Key